Moon Witch, Spider King: Part 1: No Name Woman

-Part 2 A Girl Is A Hunted Animal
+Part 2: A Girl Is A Hunted Animal

-The royal guard intends to question Sogolon, but no one questions her due to the war in the South.
-Keme takes Sogolon back to his home, and she becomes his common-law wife and lives with his first wife, Yétúnde, and their children.
-Sogolon settles into a double life- by day, she is Keme's common-law wife, and by night, she battles in gladiator fights as No Name Boy, binding her breasts to appear as a young boy.
+Keme takes Sogolon back to his home, and she becomes his common-law wife.
+She lives with his first wife, Yétúnde, and their children.
+At night, Sogolon sneaks out to battle in gladiator fights as No Name Boy, binding her breasts to appear as a young man.
 The gladiator fights serve as a release for Sogolon's rage.
-Sogolon becomes pregnant and gives birth to 4 children, two of whom are lions, shocking Sogolon.
-Keme reveals that he is a shapeshifter and lion but has hidden this as shapeshifters are treated as second-class citizens in Fasisi.
+Sogolon becomes pregnant and gives birth to quadruplets, two of whom are lions.
+Keme reveals that he is a lion shapeshifter, but he has hidden this as shapeshifters are treated as second-class citizens in Fasisi.
 Sogolon encourages Keme to live as himself openly, disgusting Yétúnde.
-Sogolon discovers that Yétúnde murdered her own children if they showed any signs of being lion or shapeshifter, angering Keme, and Yétúnde flees.
-Sogolon raises all 7 children as her own while still attending gladiator fights as No Name Boy and avoiding the royal household and the Aesi.
-Sogolon eventually reencounters Commander Ulu, who by this point has lost all of his memories of his former life and lives as a street urchin due to the Aesi's magic.
-This encounter alerts the Aesi to Sogolon's presence, and he attacks her home with the royal guard, killing one of her children.
-Enraged, Sogolon uses the wind (no wind) to murder the Aesi and the guards.
+Sogolon discovers that Yétúnde murdered her own children if they showed any signs of being lion or shapeshifter; Yétúnde flees.
+Sogolon raises Yétúnde's children as her own.
+Sogolon sees Commander Olu, who by this point has lost all memories of his former life.
+This encounter alerts the Aesi to Sogolon's presence in Fasisi.
+The Aesi and members of the royal guard attack her home, killing her son Ehede.
+Enraged, Sogolon uses the wind (not wind) to kill the Aesi and the guards.
 With the Aesi gone, the royal household is freed from his magic, plunging the kingdom into chaos.
-Sogolon grieves her child, taking her grief out on Keme and the other children, and the grief numbs Sogolon.
+Sogolon grieves her child, taking her rage out on Keme and the other children.